agrofate/agrofate/README.md

 Talking to some family farmers in São Paulo, we’ve identified some of the most common problems of small producers:

-The lack of a better weather forecast leaves the farmer unprepared for climate change;
+1. The lack of a better weather forecast leaves the farmer unprepared for climate change;

-The alteration and lack of control of soil moisture, pH and nutrients cause the harvest to generate losses;
+2. The alteration and lack of control of soil moisture, pH and nutrients cause the harvest to generate losses;
-Finally, ineffective planning of fertilizer and defensive application.
+3. Finally, ineffective planning of fertilizer and defensive application.

-Thinking about these problems, we’ve created a set of innovative solutions for these family farmers.
+Thinking about these problems, we’ve created a set of innovative solutions for these family farmers.With our mobile app the producer will be able to view the:
-With our mobile app the producer will be able to view the detailed weather forecasting, recommendations for better decision-making;
+1. detailed weather forecasting, recommendations for better decision-making;
-and plan your crops in a personalized way.
+2. and plan your crops in a personalized way.
-In addition, through our sensory equipment, we inform important data on acidity, moisture and soil nutrients.
+3. In addition, through our sensory equipment, we inform important data on acidity, moisture and soil nutrients.
 As a differential, in relation to competitors, we align recommendations regarding climate and soil, based on real data.

 Agrofate's technical architecture uses 3 IBM technologies:
-The Weather Company API for daily and hourly weather forecast;
+1. The Weather Company API for daily and hourly weather forecast;
-IBM Cloud Foundry for database connection and requests;
+2. IBM Cloud Foundry for database connection and requests;
-and IBM Db2 for data storage across the entire environment and application.
+3. and IBM Db2 for data storage across the entire environment and application.

 The freemium business model is the foundation of Agrofate.
 This allows for a greater recurrence and decreases the barrier of market entry.
 We have 3 subscription plans, free, basic and premium.
 In the premium plan, the family farmer can purchase our equipment and have full access to the app.

 We are committed to the Sustainable Development Goals.

 We produce sensory equipment and mobile technologies for sustainable and more productive agriculture.

 We recommend the amount of water required and the ideal time for crop irrigation, aiming at the conscious use of water resources.

 We develop truly accessible solutions aimed at family farmers, the class most affected by the lack of financial resources.

 Currently, the MVP is being installed and tested on a family farm located in the metropolitan region of São Paulo, Brazil.

-Agrofate, developing a more conscious future.
+## Agrofate, developing a more conscious future.

 [More detail is available here](./docs/DESCRIPTION.md)